Chronicle (film): Plot

-Seattle teenager Andrew Detmer is constantly picked on by bullies and abused by his alcoholic father Richard, while also coping with his loving mother Karen's battle with cancer.
-His only friend is his maternal cousin, Matt Garetty.
-Inspired by Matt's on-and-off girlfriend Casey, Andrew buys a camera to make a video diary about his situation.
+In Seattle, teenager Andrew Detmer is bullied in school and abused by his alcoholic father Richard, and his mother Karen has cancer.
+The family struggles with medical debt after Richard loses his firefighter job due to an injury.
+His only friend is his cousin Matt Garetty, and inspired by Matt's girlfriend Casey, Andrew buys a camera to make a video diary of his life.

-Matt invites Andrew to a party to help him mingle, but his filming causes an altercation with an attendee and he leaves.
-Popular student Steve Montgomery finds Andrew outside and asks him to come record a large hole he and Matt came across in the woods.
-The three journey down the hole through a small tunnel where they discover a glowing crystalline object.
-The object suddenly begins to react violently and the camera shorts out.
+Matt invites Andrew to a party to help him mingle, but he leaves after his filming causes an altercation with another attendee.
+Popular student Steve Montgomery asks Andrew to record a large hole he and Matt found in the woods.
+They go down the hole and find a glowing crystalline object.
+The object suddenly reacts violently, and the camera shorts out.

-Weeks later, Andrew videotapes him, Matt, and Steve having developed telekinetic abilities, but suffer nosebleeds when they overexert themselves.
-Unable to revisit the hole after it is closed off by police, they start using their abilities to play pranks on people in a shopping center.
-However, this goes too far when Andrew telekinetically pushes a rude motorist off the road into a nearby pond.
-After the trio manage to save the man from drowning, Matt insists that they restrict use of their powers, particularly against living beings.
+A few days later, Andrew, Matt, and Steve develop telekinetic abilities, suffering nosebleeds when overexerting.
+Unable to revisit the hole after authorities close it, they use their powers for pranks, but after Andrew accidentally pushes a rude motorist into a lake, wherein Steve rescues the latter, the trio agrees on Matt's suggestion to limit their powers, especially against living beings.

-Steve discovers they have flight abilities and the trio agree to fly around the world together following graduation, with Andrew in particular desiring to visit Tibet.
-Steve encourages Andrew to enter the school talent show, using his powers as a magic act.
-This amazes their peers, and Andrew relishes his newfound popularity at a house party, but the night ends in disaster when a drunken Andrew goes upstairs to have sex with a classmate who he subsequently vomits on.
-Steve, who has taken over the camera, accidentally offends the humiliated Andrew when trying to lighten the mood.
+After Steve discovers they can fly, they agree to travel around the world together after graduation, with Andrew especially eager to visit Tibet.
+Steve persuades Andrew to use his powers for a magic act at the school talent show, impressing their classmates.
+Andrew enjoys his new popularity at a house party, but the night ends badly when he drunkenly vomits on a classmate he intended to have sex with, and Steve accidentally offends him while trying to lighten the mood.